GoNZooo/zig-utilities/README.md

   characteristics I wanted (like initial capacity specification on `init` as well as sliced additions, not just single `append`s, etc.)

-- `zip.zig`; meant for interleaving/deinterleaving memory, probably a bad name choice.
+- `c.zig`; holds C utility functions that are good to have for C interop.

-- `c_utilities.zig`; holds C utility functions that are good to have for C interop.
+- `strings.zig`; holds string utility/convenience functions.

-- `string_utilities.zig`; holds string utility/convenience functions.
+- `slices.zig`; holds general slice utility functions